For Master's degree students

 Financial support awards are made in the initial offer letters admitting students to the graduate program.
 Please see the graduate student FAQ for information about the regular financial packages offered to students.

-There is a department-wide fund, administered by the Director of Graduate Studies, for conference travel for students who have not defended a master's thesis.
 Students must contact the Director of Graduate Studies when they apply to a conference to determine if the department can provide financial support.
 Financial support for conference travel is not guaranteed.
 When contacting the Director of Graduate Studies, students should provide the following information:

 - Name and website of the conference